alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 # Definitions

+These definitions
+are drafted
+in respect of
+many examples
+of software
+commonly held
+to offer
+(or have offered)
+end-to-end security;
+these examples
+include:

+1. Signal Messenger
+1. WhatsApp Messenger
+1. Ricochet Messenger
+1. PGP-Encrypted Email (in limited circumstances)

 Further context
 for several of
 these definitions
-may also be found
+can also be found
 in the rationales section,
 below.

-## Participant

-A participant
-is any entity -
-human,
-machine,
-software bot,
-conversation archiver,
-or other -
-and the systems that
-they control and use
-for the E2ESM software,
-bounded
-by the extent
-of that entity's
-Trusted Computing Base (TCB).

-## Conversation
+## Message

-A conversation
+A "message"
-is a sequence
+is information
-of one or more messages
+of 0 or more bits,
-over a period of time
-amongst a constant
-or evolving
-set of participants.
+to be communicated.

+Messages possess
+both plaintext "content",
+and also "metadata"
+which describes the content.

 ## Plaintext Content and Sensitive Metadata (PCASM)

-The PCASM
+The "PCASM"
 of a message
-is defined as
+is defined
+as the
-any or all of:
+"plaintext content and sensitive metadata" of that message, comprising any or all of:

 ### Content PCASM